ALTER MATERIALIZED VIEW

 SET PROPERTIES

-The ALTER MATERALIZED VIEW SET PROPERTIES
+The ALTER MATERALIZED VIEW SET PROPERTIES statement followed by some

-pairs applies the specified
+number of property_name and expression pairs applies the specified

 properties and values to a materialized view.
 Ommitting an already-set